aditdamodaran/portfolio/src/pages/blog/OMSCS-3.md

 tags:
   - OMSCS
 ---
 ***The OMSCS series covers my personal experience going through Georgia Tech's Online Master's in Computer Science.
 [Part I can be found here.](https://www.aditdamodaran.com/blog/OMSCS-1/) My hope is that this guide will be useful as a reference for current and prospective students.
-Part II covers how I went about the registration process before the start of my first class.***
+Part III covers the results of registration, some early reflections on my first course, and some positive feedback on the OMSCS program itself.***

 ### How Did Registration Go?